UniqueNetwork/unique_evm_marketplace/README.md

 ![Approve](./doc/step9-1.png)

 The marketplace will connect to the blockchain and the local backend and will display the empty Market page.
-It is now ready to play.
+It is now ready to rumble.

 ![Enjoy](./doc/step9-2.png)